shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 1. Search for a project to move the issue to.
 1. Select **Move**.

-You can also use the `/move` [quick action](../quick_actions.md) in a comment or description.

 ### Moving tasks when the parent issue is moved

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/371252) in GitLab 16.9 [with a flag](../../../administration/feature_flags.md) named `move_issue_children`.
 Disabled by default.
 > - [Enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/371252) in GitLab 16.11.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/371252) in GitLab 17.3.
 Feature flag `move_issue_children` removed.

-When you move an issue to another project, all its child tasks are also moved to the target project and remain as child tasks of the moved issue.
+When you move an issue to another project, all its child tasks are also moved to the target project and remain associated as child tasks on the moved issue.
 Each task is moved the same way as the parent, that is, it's closed in the original project and copied to the target project.